timescale/docs/api/hypertable_detailed_size.md

 as a separate row per node, including the access node.

 <Highlight type="tip">
-When a continuous aggregate name is provided, the function will transparently look up the backing hypertable and return its statistics instead.
+When a continuous aggregate name is provided, the function transparently looks up the backing hypertable and returns its statistics instead.
 </Highlight>